 When the Log in as current user check box is selected, the identity and credential information that the user provided when logging in to the client system is passed to the View Connection Server instance and ultimately to the remote desktop.

-Use this option in conjunction with the LOGINASCURRENTUSER_DISPLAY option.
+Use this option with the LOGINASCURRENTUSER_DISPLAY option.
 For example: LOGINASCURRENTUSER_DISPLAY=1 LOGINASCURRENTUSER_DEFAULT=1

 If a user runs Horizon Client from the command line and specifies the logInAsCurrentUser option, that value overrides this setting.

 |REBOOT||(Optional) You can use the REBOOT=ReallySuppress option to suppress all restarts and restart prompts.|

 |/l*v log_file||(Optional) Writes logging information in to the specified log file.

 This example generates a detailed log file that is similar to the log generated during an interactive installation.

 You can use this option to record custom features that might apply uniquely to your installation.
 You can use the recorded information to specify installation features in future silent installations.

 In the following examples, xxxxxx is the build number, y.y.y is the version number, install_folder is the path to the installation folder, and view.mycompany.com is the name of a fictitious View Connection Server instance.

 VMware-Horizon-Client-y.y.y-xxxxxx.exe /s /v"/qn REBOOT=ReallySuppress INSTALLDIR=install_folder ADDLOCAL=ALL DESKTOP_SHORTCUT=1 STARTMENU_SHORTCUT=1 VDM_SERVER=view.mycompany.com /l*v "%TEMP%\log.txt""